-And with the orbital action, you’ll be able to adjust the aggressiveness of cut depending on the material you work with and the cut you want to make(straight, curved, etc.).
+And with the orbital setting, you’ll be able to adjust the aggressiveness of cut depending on the material you work with and the cut you want to make(straight, curved, etc.).

-This is quite helpful as we all know starting an edge cut does not allow for much foot and a material contact surface which makes quite difficult to keep the base square to the material.
+This feature is quite helpful as we all know, starting an edge cut does not allow for much foot and a material contact surface.
+Which, in turn, makes it quite challenging to keep the base square to the material.

 These saws are a bit heavier.
-It could be a flaw when working for longer periods of time but they’re not really meant to be for frequent using.
+It could be a flaw when working for more extended periods, but they’re not really meant to be for frequent using.
 In return, you get sturdy tools with not much vibration.

-Dual bevel cuts range is 22.5°/45° so it gives you a bit more choice than the basic saw and soft-grip handle adds both comfort and control.
-On-tool blade storage provides additional convenience same as SKIL 4290-02 but the same problem can occur (like blade jamming).
+Dual bevel cut range is 22.5/45 degrees, so it gives you a bit more to play with than the basic saw and soft-grip handle adds both comfort and control.
+On-tool blade storage provides additional convenience the same as SKIL 4290-02, but the same problem can occur (like jigsaw blade jamming).

-Unfortunately, most of, if not all of the cheap jigsaws have only single blade wheel guide.
+Unfortunately, most of, if not all, of the cheap electric jigsaws have only a single blade wheel guide.

 Why is it bad?
-It causes the blade to have the tendency to veer off vertical and the cut won’t be accurate at 90 deg. to the surface.
-This is the case especially with narrower blades as it leaves too much slack in the guide.
+It causes the blade to tend to veer off vertical, and the cut won’t be accurate at 90 deg to the surface.
+It is the case, especially with narrower blades, as it leaves too much slack in the guide.

-Another drawback is a lack of a lock-on button for the top speed which can be annoying as you have to squeeze the trigger at all times to keep the saw running.
+Another drawback is a lack of a lock-on button for the top speed, which can be annoying as you have to squeeze the trigger at all times to keep the jigsaw running.